raspberrypilearning/share-your-world/en/step_2.md

 --- task ---

-Think about who you will make your website for, who are you inviting into your world?
-It might be helpful, to consider what you want to share about your topic.
+Think about who you will make your website for. **Who** are you inviting into your world?
+It might be helpful to consider what you want to share about your topic.

 + What does everyone need to know about your topic?
 + How will you layout the information?